v-rajagt/IntuneDocs/intune-user-help/enroll-device-android-company-portal.md

 If you get an error while you try to enroll your device in Intune, you can [email your company support](send-logs-to-your-it-admin-by-email-android.md).

 Still need help?
-Contact your company support (check the [Company Portal website](https://go.microsoft.com/fwlink/?linkid=2010980) for contact information), or write the <a href="mailto:wintunedroidfbk@microsoft.com?subject=I'm having trouble with enrolling my Android device&body=Describe the issue you're experiencing here.">Microsoft Android team</a>.
+Contact your company support.
+For contact information, check the [Company Portal website](https://go.microsoft.com/fwlink/?linkid=2010980).